prisma/prisma-examples/node-graphql/README.md

 <details>
  <summary><strong>I don't have Docker installed on my machine</strong></summary>

-To deploy your service to a Demo server (rather than locally with Docker), follow these steps:
+To deploy your service to a demo server (rather than locally with Docker), follow these steps:

 - Run the following command:
   ```